OmarChaalan/bookarc-cloud-application/docs/architecture/architecture-explanation.md

 ---

 ## Notification System
+- Notifications are handled at the application level using a shared notification service.
-- Amazon SNS is used to send notifications.
+- A reusable `notification_service.py` layer is used by multiple Lambda functions.
-- Backend services publish messages to SNS topics.
+- Backend Lambda functions call this service to create and manage notifications.
-- Notifications can be used for events such as new reviews or book updates.
+- Notifications are stored and retrieved through the backend APIs.
+- This design keeps notification logic centralized and reusable.

 ---